Hi friend and Welcome!!

 - Clean and transparent sound.

-- Chord is somewhat iffy.
-It’s a solid chord overall, but may break near the 1/4″ phone plug.
-Alternatively, you could purchase the cable that sells with the HD 477 and 497, each of which fit the HD 700.
+- The chord is somewhat iffy.
+It’s a solid chord overall but may break near the 1/4″ phone plug.
+Alternatively, you could purchase the cable that sells with the HD 477 and 497, each of which fits the HD 700.

 - The Silver mesh material on the cups is very easily damaged.